 The shifting sands of the Sahel › Burkina Faso 2010

 Sahel is the region separating the Sahara desert from the most fertile grounds of the ‘Black Africa’, a long semi-desert strip stretching from the Atlantic to the Red Sea.

 Sahel has the second highest population growth rate in the world.

-According to the United Nations, it is estimated that the Sahel population will exceed 93 million inhabitants in 2050.
+According to the United Nations, it is estimated that its population will exceed 93 million inhabitants in 2050.

-Climate change continue to significantly affect this area, causing a decrease in agriculture, a change in the flowing of rivers and watercourses and their continuous silting up, the intensification of desertification, and the massive movement of populations (climate refugees).
+Climate change continues to significantly affect this area, causing a decrease in agriculture, a change in the flowing of rivers and watercourses and their continuous silting up, the intensification of desertification, and the massive movement of populations as climate refugees.

-Presently this region is one of the most affected by the problem of desertification, which shall not only be seen as an ecological problem but also a social one, having considered that it generates internal riots among inhabitants, increases migration, and about fifty million people are at risk of survival.
+Presently this region is one of the most affected by the problem of desertification, which shall not be seen only as an ecological problem but also as a social one, considering that it generates internal riots among inhabitants, increases migration, and it is home to approximately fifty million people who are at risk of survival.